eee-c/express-spdy/INSTALL.md

 INSTALL express-spdy
 ====================

-These instructions will install edge-openssl, edge-node.js and express-spdy in your home directory.
+These instructions will install edge-openssl, unstable node.js and express-spdy in your home directory.
 This will *not* overwrite or affect any system libraries.

 I work with tarballs in `$HOME/src` and source code controlled code in `$HOME/repos`.